 If you need more detail about each Benchling table then please navigate to https://docs.benchling.com/docs/warehouse-columns-rows-descriptions

 Tables exposed in the warehouse are shown in the image below.
-Because of its size, it's best to download it and open it separately, where you can zoom in and see the part you'd like.
+Because of its size, it's best to download it and open it separately, or open it in a new tab, where you can zoom in and see the part you'd like.
 In some cases, we have a table per user-defined schema in Benchling.
 In these cases, an

 (Example) is added to the table's name.
 The tables you see in your Benchling warehouse would be named after the schemas you have configured.